brentgroves/repsys/research/a_l/istio/security/authentication.md

 ## Mutual TLS authentication

-Istio tunnels service-to-service communication through the client- and server-side PEPs, which are implemented as Envoy proxies.
+Istio tunnels service-to-service communication through the client- and server-side policy enforcement point,PEPs, which are implemented as Envoy proxies.
 When a workload sends a request to another workload using mutual TLS authentication, the request is handled as follows:

 - Istio re-routes the outbound traffic from a client to the client’s local sidecar Envoy.
 - The client side Envoy starts a mutual TLS handshake with the server side Envoy.
 During the handshake, the client side Envoy also does a secure naming check to verify that the service account presented in the server certificate is authorized to run the target service.